opentdc/opentdc-solution/README.md

 ### opentdc-services

-Container running the middletier services (e.g. opentdc-services.war, opentdc-services-test.war)
+Container running the middletier services (e.g. opentdc-services.war, opentdc-services-test.war).
 This container is linked to the opentdc-opencrx container using the --link option.

 		cd opentdc/installer/src/docker/opentdc-services/1.0